suvdzul/Reproduce-RNN-paper/PLAN.md

 List out the planned source for all covariates and exposures extracted for the study, e.g. admission source.
 If describing a time-varying covariate, be specific regarding the aggregation and the time window (e.g. "lowest mean arterial pressure during the first 24 hours of the ICU stay.").
 The following template is a useful guide.

 For all the variables listed below, the value and the timestamp will be extracted for each admission id recorded for the first 48 hours after first ICU admission.
+Aggregation methods are TBD.

 Variable name | Description (item id) | Timing | Aggregation | Source | Notes
 --- | --- | --- | --- | --- | ---